 New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 A small-group South Island winter landscape and astrophotography workshop built around snow-capped mountains, alpine lakes, dramatic winter light and new-moon dark skies.
 The core focus is winter landscape photography, with Milky Way sessions planned whenever conditions allow.
 Dates are timed to the new moon for the best chance of clear, dark skies, and the week is built to stay productive across real winter conditions.
+You'll be based at the best address in each village, with your own room every night.
 Maximum 4 participants.

 New Zealand's South Island in winter gives us a combination that's genuinely rare: soaring snow-capped peaks, glaciers, icebergs, glacial lakes and dramatic winter light, paired with some of the darkest skies in the world, all within one compact corridor around Tekapo, Pukaki and Aoraki/Mount Cook.
 That's the reason this workshop is built here, and why it's built in winter.